thebioengineer/conference_planner/00-ConferenceCheckList.md

 ## Assemble Organizing Committee

 This is a critical step, as who is on the committee will shape much of the work.
 Biggest thing is to make sure it is understood the commitment that is expected.
 Assemble a diverse group of people, and start a meeting cadence that works for everyone early on.
 Missing a meeting here or there happens, but making these meetings should be a priority for committee members.
-There should be a leader of the committee that makes decisions when there is not concensus.
+There should be a leader of the committee that makes decisions when there is not consensus.

 Meeting in person I found to be much more valuable than phone calls for making decisions and moving the project forward.
 Plan to at the end of each meeting assign tasks and completion goals.
 At the beginning of each meeting, review progress and road blocks.
 I would suggest meeting once or twice a month to start, and increase to every other, and finally every week the month before the conference.